Ontario Disability Support Program – Overview

 ODSP benefits also include Ontario Drug Benefit program coverage for prescription medications and dental care for everyone except dependent adults.

-It can take time to complete an ODSP application, so you may decide to apply for Ontario Works (OW) because OW appliations can be processed more quickly so you may receive some benefits while waiting for your ODSP application to be processed.
+It can take time to complete an ODSP application, so you may decide to apply for Ontario Works (OW) because OW applications can be processed more quickly so you may receive some benefits while waiting for your ODSP application to be processed.
 You can make your ODSP application through the OW office.
+You may also be able to receive prescription drug coverage from OW while your ODSP application is processed.
 For more information about OW, please see our Ontario Works (OW) Areas of Law page.

 If you are receiving ODSP or OW, you must inform ODSP or OW about changes in your situation and changes for everyone else in your benefit unit that might affect your eligibility, including: